Crispy Peanut Butter Cookies

 • Preheat the oven to 180C/350F.
 Line a large cookie sheet or baking sheet with parchment paper and set aside.

-• In a large mixing bowl, combine all your ingredients, except or the chopped peanuts.
-Mix well.
+• In a large mixing bowl, combine the peanut butter, egg, and sugar and mix well.
 Gently fold through half the peanuts.

 • Remove from the oven and allow to cool in the baking sheet completely.